AmrEltelt/Disease_Stage_Classification_Projects/README.md

 ### Age prediction based on brain MRI data
 Age regression from original brain MRI features.
 The following workflow is applied:

-#### Data Preprocessing
-##### Imputation:
-Handling missing by imputing median value of given feature
+1- Imputation: Handling missing by imputing median value of given feature 2- Outlier detection: IQR method was used for outlier detection.
-##### Outlier detection:
-IQR method was used for outlier detection.
 It is a robust measure of dispersion method for labeling outliers.
-The interquartile range is the range between the first and the third quartiles (the edges of the box).
-Data points that fall outside of either 1.5 times the IQR below the first – or 1.5 times the IQR above the third – quartile are considered to be “outside” or “far out”.
-##### Data Standardization
-Since Ridge regression is planned to be used, scaling is important.
+3- Data Standardization: Since Ridge regression is planned to be used, scaling is important.
 Typically this is done by removing the mean and scaling to unit variance.
 However, outliers can often influence the sample mean / variance in a negative way.
 In such cases, the median and the interquartile range often give better results.

-#### Feature selection
+4- Feature selection
 Since the data is in high dimension especially compared to the data rows, then a feature selection method is required to select the most important features, thus avoiding overfitting and also slow computing.
 Univariate feature selection from Sklearn was used

-#### Model selection
+5- Model selection
 Ridge regression is used.
 The ridge coefficients minimize a penalized residual sum of squares, lambda is a complexity parameter that controls the amount of shrinkage: the larger the value of, the greater the amount of shrinkage and thus the coefficients become more robust to collinearity.

 ### Disease classification from medical image